 Since our inception in 1993, we have had approximately 18.7 million cumulative student enrollments.
-In the fiscal year ended May 31, 2014, we had over 2.6 million student enrollments, including approximately 1.6 million student enrollments in our K-12 after-school tutoring courses, approximately 0.7 million student enrollments in our language training programs.
+In the fiscal year ended May 31, 2014, we had over 2.6 million student enrollments, including approximately 1.6 million student enrollments in our K-12 after-school tutoring courses, approximately 0.7 million student enrollments in our test preparation courses and approximately 0.2 million student enrollments in our language training programs.
 We deliver our educational programs, services and products to students through an extensive physical network of schools, learning centers and bookstores, as well as through our virtual online network.

 Our total net revenues increased from US\$753.2 million for the fiscal year ended May 31, 2012 to US\$1,138.9 million for the fiscal year ended May 31, 2014, representing a compound annual growth rate, or CAGR, of 23.0%.
 Net revenues from our language training and test preparation courses accounted for 85.6%, 85.3% and 85.2%, respectively, of our total net revenues in the fiscal years ended May 31, 2012, 2013 and 2014.
-Net income attributable to New Oriental Education & Technology Group Inc. increased from US\$132.7 million in the fiscal year ended May 31, 2012 to US\$215.7 million in the fiscal year ended May 31, 2014, representing a CAGR of 27.5%.
+Net income attributable to New Oriental Education & Technology Group Inc. increased from US\$132.7 million in the fiscal year ended May 31, 2014, representing a CAGR of 27.5%.